Charles-Garza/UTSA_auto_room_reservations/README.md

     **Windows:**
     Extract the file to wherever you would like.

-    _If you have any difficulties with installing chromium refer to the documentation for chromium [here](https://chromedriver.chromium.org/getting-started)_
+    _If you have any difficulties with installing chromium refer to the documentation provided [here](https://chromedriver.chromium.org/getting-started)_

 3. Step 3:
-    Install PyQt5.

-    _Install by running this command_: **pip install PyQt5**
+    Install PyQt5 by running this command: `pip install PyQt5`

+4. Step 4:

     After you have installed all the dependencies, you must edit the auto.py file to refernce the chromedriver path to the location of your chromedriver file.

-**After this is done, you can now run the project by executing this command:**

-`python auto.py`
+**Now to execute the program run the command**: `python auto.py`